Emil Løvlien

-Emil Løvlien (22 September 1899 – 4 June 1973) was a Norwegian forest worker, trade unionist and politician from Løten.
+Emil Løvlien (22 September 1899 – 4 June 1973) was a Norwegian forest worker, trade unionist and politician from Løiten Municipality.
 He represented the Labour Party until the split in 1923, and the Communist Party thereafter.
 He was the chairman of the Communist Party from 1946 to 1965, and served three terms in the Parliament of Norway.

 Pre-war life and career

-Emil Løvlien was born in Løiten as the son of smallholder Herman Løvlien (1858–1941) and his wife Oline (1857–1932).
+Emil Løvlien was born in Løiten Municipality as the son of smallholder Herman Løvlien (1858–1941) and his wife Oline (1857–1932).
 He was the younger brother of Ole H. Løvlien.
 Emil Løvlien attended secondary modern school from 1913, but left in 1914 to become a forest worker.
 In 1918 Løvlien joined the local branch of the trade union, Norwegian Union of Forestry and Land Workers.
 He also became involved in politics, and was selected as a member of the board of the local chapter of the Labour Party.